kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add stack and malloc guard vectors plus code to enable and disable then in config and cli

-* TODO So many bugs in editor below perhaps a rewrite now things have moved along?
-* TODO add more editing features
-* TODO fix editor bugs
-* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer???
-* TODO Editor issue insert mid string causes loss of zero term giving random data
-* TODO Fix prev line recall and insertion.
-Corruption appears on the end of line - added clear of edit buffer
-* TODO Backspace mid string does not clean up shifted text
-* TODO Jump to end of line does not work should set to the number in last debug display
-* TODO If cursor at end of line, when go back it leaves custor displayed

 * TODO ed word has a rouge address pushed to stack when editing a record